atifcodesalot/hazelnut-gb-emu/README.md

 It is instead instruction stepped, due to this, you may experience bugs every now and then.
 - It is in no way complete, but functional enough to run most commercial games.
 - Only MBC1, MBC2 and MBC3 are implemented for bank switching (MBC5 is next :yum:).
-- It sometimes runs slower than the actual gameboy (60 fps).
+- It sometimes runs slower than the actual gameboy (60 fps), except if you use PyPy, then it is 60 fps constantly.
 - The APU unit is not implemented yet, hence no sound.
 - the STOP instruction isn't implemented yet. :poop:
 - Serial transfer is not implemented yet, resulting in bugs in Alleyway for example.

 ## Credits and AI usage
 %99 of the code and the full CPU, PPU implementation is written by me, only.
 Rarely, some functions were refactored, enchanced by AI: no code was generated from scratch.
-AI was used extensively, only for; bug hunting, diassembly and optimization problems.
+AI was used extensively, only for; bug hunting, disassembly and optimization problems.

 ## Known bugs
 - Alleyway and Mortal Kombat refuse to run due to serial transfer not being implemented yet
 - ~Street Fighter 2 periodically rendering giberrish due to PPU and CPU sync problems~ (fixed)
 - ~Super Star Wars character sprite not rendering~ (fixed, was due to missing hblank stat interrupts)